“A Day Trip” from Naxos to Santorini

 Santorini with Kids: The Hotel

-Thoroughly satisfied from a culinary standpoint, we took a short taxi ride – arranged by Dimitris since walking back up the 250 stairs after lunch isn’t fun for kids – to Alexander’s Boutique Hotel.
+Thoroughly satisfied from a culinary standpoint, we took a short taxi ride – arranged by Dimitris since walking back up the 250 stairs after lunch isn’t fun for kids – to Alexander’s Suites.
 We were very impressed when we arrived!
 The only hotel with a room available for us turned out to be amazing.
 We had a suite with two bedrooms, a living room, a kitchen, and a private deck with a hot tub.
 The view was stunning – of the sea, Oia and the coast around to Imerovigli.
 We let the kids play in the hot tub for several hours before heading back out to walk around Oia at sunset.

 If “Oia” and “sunset” sound like a familiar pairing, it’s because there’s a famous overlook in Oia where (it seems) everyone on Santorini flocks to see the sunset.
 As we were walking into town at 7:45pm we joined a river of people flowing towards that spot.
 But being where everyone else is usually isn’t appealing, especially with young kids.
 So we broke off and got a table at our second favorite restaurant on the island, Thalassia.
 And as a bonus, when I was walking around with my 5-year-old before our food arrived, we went by the sunset spot right after all the people had left and got some great photos of the post-sunset light.

 Post-dinner we stopped by the exceptionally cool Atlantis Books and then headed back to our hotel (roughly a 15-minute walk) and enjoyed the view of the city at night.
 And we fell into our beds and slept exceptionally well.

 Naxos to Santorini by Ferry Day Two